Asian shares turn lower after strong day on Wall Street

 U.S. DATA: The survey on private company hiring by ADP raised expectations for the government’s broader jobs report due out on Friday, which tends to have an even bigger effect on markets.
 The Institute for Supply Management, the trade group, said its index measuring the service sector reached the highest level in a decade.
 The solid reports helped companies that do better when businesses and consumers spend more money, like technology and industrial stocks.
 Apple rose 1.2 percent to $232.07 and Caterpillar rose 2.2 percent to $158.22.

-ENERGY: Benchmark U.S. crude fell 17 cents to $76.24 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude fell 13 cents to $76.28 per barrel in electronic trading on the New York Mercantile Exchange.
 It jumped 1.6 percent to settle at $76.41 a barrel in New York.
 U.S. crude has hit four-year highs this week.
-Brent crude, used to price international oils, lost 16 cents to $86.13 per barrel.
-It rose 1.8 percent at $86.29 a barrel in London.
+Brent crude, used to price international oils, lost 14 cents to $86.15 per barrel.
+It rose 1.8 percent to $86.29 a barrel in London.

 AP Markets Writer Marley Jay contributed.
 He can be reached at http://twitter.com/MarleyJayAP His work can be found at https://apnews.com/search/marley%20jay